Blockchain Transaction Conflicts: A Historical Perspective: Motivation

-For example, \Cref{fig:ethereum_vs_solana_exe} illustrates Ethereum's \rwOblivious{} execution and Solana's \rwAware{} execution using a block $B_i$ containing three transfer transactions.
-In the existing Ethereum model (see \Cref{fig:ethereum_vs_solana_exe}a), transactions $T_1,\ T_2,\ \text{and},\ T_3$ are executed sequentially in the \preset{} order.
-Any parallel execution of these transactions in the EVM requires optimistic execution because the read and write sets are unknown prior to execution, making conflict detection possible only at runtime.
-Consequently, if conflicting transactions are executed speculatively in parallel, they must be validated and potentially rolled back to satisfy the \presetSerialization{}, adding significant execution overhead.
+For example, \Cref{fig:ethereum_vs_solana_exe} illustrates Ethereum's \rwOblivious{} and Solana's \rwAware{} execution using a block $B_i$ containing three transfer transactions.
+In Ethereum model (\Cref{fig:ethereum_vs_solana_exe}a), $T_1,\ T_2,\ \text{and},\ T_3$ are executed sequentially in order.
+The parallel execution of these transactions in the Ethereum VM (EVM) requires optimistic execution since access sets are not known a priori .
+Consequently, if transactions are executed optimistically in parallel, they must be validated and potentially rolled back in case of conflicts to satisfy the \presetSerialization{}.
 For example, if $T_3$ executes before $T_2$, it must be aborted and re-executed after $T_2$ commits (\TryC{$_2$}).
-In contrast, in the Solana model transaction's read and write sets are known in advance before execution, as shown in~\Cref{fig:ethereum_vs_solana_exe}b.
+In the Solana model, access sets are known in advance before execution, as shown in~\Cref{fig:ethereum_vs_solana_exe}b.
 This allows the runtime to detect that $T_2$ and $T_3$ conflict on $X_3$ and $X_4$, while $T_1$ is independent.
-As a result, \rwAware{} execution can safely execute $T_1$ in parallel with $T_2$ and defer $T_3$, demonstrating how this model allows for efficient and conflict-free parallel execution.
+Hence, can safely execute $T_1$ in parallel with $T_2$ and defer $T_3$, demonstrating how this model allows for efficient and conflict-aware parallel execution.

-\textbf{Research Goals:} In this paper, we seek to understand the limits of parallelism in Ethereum (\rwOblivious{}) and Solana (\rwAware{}) by conducting a comprehensive empirical study of the nature of transactional conflict patterns.
-Several studies have analyzed the conflict structures in historical Ethereum blocks to understand conflicts and assess the potential for parallelism~\cite{garamvolgyi2022utilizing,reijsbergen2020exploiting,sei64Ethereum,saraph2019empirical,wang2023smart}.
-These works typically focus on static conflicts, access patterns, optimistic concurrency control, or speculative execution.
-However, they do not compare the observed conflict behavior with chains such as Solana, where the virtual machine executor is given input as a batch of transactions with their read-write sets.